pali-english/pali-english.github.io/README.md

 would do you more harm
 than a hater to the hated,
 or an enemy to their foe.

+    Diso disaṁ yaṁ taṁ kayirā:
+        Diso disaṁ: In any direction
+        Yaṁ taṁ: Whichever
+        Kayirā: Would do

+    Verī vā pana verinaṁ:
+        Verī: An enemy, a hater
+        Vā: Or
+        Pana: Even, also
+        Verinaṁ: To the hated

+    Micchāpaṇihitaṁ cittaṁ:
+        Micchāpaṇihitaṁ: Wrongly directed, misused
+        Cittaṁ: Mind

+    Pāpiyo naṁ tato kare:
+        Pāpiyo: More harmful, more misfortunate
+        Naṁ: For you
+        Tato: Than that
+        Kare: Would make

 Na taṁ mātā pitā kayirā,
 aññe vāpi ca ñātakā;
 Sammāpaṇihitaṁ cittaṁ,